rl1987/trickster.dev/tricksterblog/content/post/back-to-the-terminal-the-new-era-of-cli-and-tui-software.md

 tags = ["automation", "off-topic"]
 +++

-With desktop GUI apps becoming generally becoming increasing bloated and sluggish over time (largely thanks to increasing popularity of Electron.js) some technical users are turning back to sofware using the simpler and leaner user interfaces - command line and pseudo-GUIs being rendered in ASCII/Unicode (text user interfaces).
+With desktop GUI apps becoming generally becoming increasingly bloated and sluggish over time (largely thanks to growing popularity of Electron.js) some technical users are turning back to sofware using the simpler and leaner user interfaces - command line and pseudo-GUIs being rendered in ASCII/Unicode (text user interfaces).
 CLI tools have the additional benefit of being relatively easy